jpatil-splunk/preflight-checks/README.md

 <h3> Introduction </h3>
 <p>As we all know that pre-flight check is very time-consuming process and every time a minty upgrade batch comes it takes a lot of time of SRE to manually perform the pre-flight checks and format the output of each check.
 To resolve this issue, I have created a bash script to automate all the checks for pre-flight checks as well as to format the output of all the checks as per JIRA format.

-After running following script SRE will just need to verify the output and copy and paste the output directly in JIRA as it will be pre-formatted ;)
+After running following script SRE will just need to verify the output and copy and paste the output directly in JIRA as it will be pre-formatted :wink:

 preflightChecks_minty script provides the output of following checks:
 <ol type="1">